All Episodes

 Let me tell you something, Bill.

-You are correct, that's what should happen.
+That's what should happen.

 Well, I will tell you this.

-They have an obligation to stop playing politics and start leveling with the American people about the danger of the Biden administration.
+The Republican Party has an obligation after they get finished with all their inter whatever, they have an obligation to stop playing politics and start leveling with the American people about the danger of the Biden administration.

-I think you and I are sympatico here.
+I think you and I are Sympatico here.

 Big time.

-I only because I'm I'm out of time here.
+Only because I'm out of time here.

 You do good work.